kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// Enable or disable different hardware features, ranging
 	// from memory encryption to both memory and CPU-state encryption and integrity.
 	ConfidentialGuest bool

+	// NumQueues is the number of queues for NIC NumQueues uint32
 }
 ```